 Fuel used by internal combustion engines presents an extreme explosion and fire hazard.
 Make certain that all fuel lines are securely connected and free of leaks.
 Never refuel a hot or running engine.
 Avoid overfilling the fuel tank.
 Always use the correct type of fuel.

-Never tamper with the governor to gain more power.
+Never tamper with the governor to gain

+more power.
 The governor establishes safe operating limits that should not be exceeded.
-Refer to the Performance Curve in Section, Page E-1 for the maximum continuous operating speed for this pump.
+Refer to the performance curve in Section E for the maximum operating speed for this unit.